wmayner/pyphi/docs/examples/magic_cut.rst

 and the integrated information of ABC is :math:`\varphi = 1/3`.

-Note: In order for a new concept to be created by a cut, there must be a within mechanism connection severed by the cut.
+Note that in order for a new concept to be created by a cut, there must be a within-mechanism connection severed by the cut.

 In the previous example, the **MIP** created a new concept, but the amount of
 |small_phi| in the constellation still decreased.
 This is not always the case.